 1. Vulnerable or Outdated Components

-The first cloud security risk to be aware of are vulnerable or outdated components.
+The first cloud security risk to be aware of is vulnerable or outdated components.
 This includes open-source libraries, third-party plug-ins for Jenkins, and unpatched or outdated SDLC systems.
 These components can introduce a wide range of vulnerabilities if they’re not properly maintained.
 It’s important to keep your cloud application environment up to date with the latest versions and patches in order to reduce the associated risks.
 That requires a level of awareness about your 3rd party components.
 One of the best ways to understand and address cloud security concerns (and others) related to 3rd party systems is to maintain a software bill of materials (SBOM) for as many of the external components as possible.
 Learn more about SBOMs here.

 2. Security Misconfigurations